Car Test Centre, England

 How many tests are taken at Enfield (Brancroft Way) each year?

-Enfield (Brancroft Way) has recorded 474 tests in the available DVSA data, of which 201 passed and 273 failed.
-The yearly trend chart on this page shows how volume and pass rate have moved across recent reporting periods.
+Enfield (Brancroft Way) has recorded 1.1K tests in the available DVSA data, of which 497 passed and 652 failed.
+The trend chart on this page plots how both volume and pass rate have changed across the recent DVSA reporting periods.

-How do I book a driving test at Enfield (Brancroft Way)?
+How do I book a test at Enfield (Brancroft Way) and what do I need?

 How long is the wait for a driving test at Enfield (Brancroft Way)?

-The estimated wait at Enfield (Brancroft Way) is around 20 weeks (very high demand).
-That figure is modelled from regional demand patterns reported in the National Audit Office investigation into car driving test waiting times, the DVSA Despatch blog updates, and this centre's test volume of 474 lifetime tests.
-Wait times peak in June and July and ease in November and December.
+The estimated wait at Enfield (Brancroft Way) is about 23 to 27 weeks (very high demand).
+That range is modelled from regional demand patterns reported in the National Audit Office investigation into car driving test waiting times, the DVSA Despatch blog updates, and this centre's test volume of 1.1K lifetime tests, so treat it as an estimate rather than a live figure.
+Across the UK, waits peak in June and July and ease in November and December.
 For live availability, check the official DVSA booking service.

 Source